caocscar/workshops/pyspark sparksql/pyspark.md

 **Note:** Columns are now in alphabetical order and not in order constructed.
 Analytically, column order makes no difference.
 Visually, sometimes it does.

 ### Parquet Files
 Parquet is a column-store data format in Hadoop.
 They consist of a set of files in a folder.
-That's all I'm going to say about that.
 ```
 foldername = '41300'
 df = sqlContext.read.parquet(foldername)